 Change your passwords.

 Besides being safer online, changing your passwords regularly can actually help you repeat positive self-talk daily.
 Your fifth tip to add self-care to your busy life is to change your passwords to a positive phrase abbreviation.
 For example, let’s say you want to repeat the phrase, “I am good enough and my presence in this world matters.”
 Change your password to the first letter of each word in the phrase.
 Your password, in this case, would be Iageampitwm.
 Add some numbers on the end and a punctuation mark, and you have a highly secure password.

 This way, every time you type your password, it’s going to cause you to repeat that phrase in your head as you type out the letters.
 Without even realizing it, you’re going to be adding these positive self-talk messages in your day.
 The more you repeat positive self-talk, the more you start to internalize and believe it.
 Therefore, your fifth tip to add self-care to your busy life is to change your password to a motivating, positive self-talk abbreviation.

 Your final tip to add self-care to your busy life is to make your nighttime routine more relaxing.
-As you’re getting yourself ready for bed, brushing your teeth, taking off your make-up, brushing your hair, and washing your face, light an aromatherapy candle and play relaxing music.
+As you’re getting ready for bed, brushing your teeth, taking off your make-up, brushing your hair and washing your face, light an aromatherapy candle and play relaxing music.
 The soothing scent of your candle mixed with some mellow music should help relax you and get you ready for bed.
 Try a lavender candle to make you feel ultra-mellow and ready to sleep.
 It won’t take any extra time and will help you wind down at the end of a long, busy day.

 As women who are often on overload, it’s important to be kind to ourselves.
-It prevents burnout and it helps us live our best lives.
+It prevents burnout and helps us live our best lives.
 Remember, you can add self-care into your routine by sneaking it into things you already do.

 - Meditation during your lunch break allows you to be more motivated throughout the day.